Cheese has grown in popularity in the United States (U.S.) in the last 50 years. Statistics show that consumption tripled from 1970 to 2009.

 Cheese-flavored products do not have the same nutritional value and are more likely to be high in sodium.

-8 health benefits of cheese
+8 health benefits

 Dairy products are one of the best dietary sources of calcium and other nutrients.
 Here are eight ways in which cheese might be healthful.